 - This works out at 0.04, meaning you own 4% of one Amazon share

-As you can see from the above, as long as you meet the broker’s minimum deposit policy, you can invest as little or as much as you please.
+As you can see from the above, as long as you meet the broker’s minimum deposit policy, you may invest as little or as much as you please.

 Capital Gains on Fractional Shares

 The process of making money from your fractional share investment works in exactly the same way as a traditional stock purchase.
-Put simply, if you sell the shares at a higher price than you initially paid, then you will make a profit.
-The key difference is that when calculating our profits, we need to take into account the fractional share.
+Put simply, if you sell the shares at a higher price than you initially paid, then users have the chance to make a gain.
+The key difference is that when calculating these gains, we need to take into account the fractional share.

-For example, when you buy shares in the traditional sense, you would:
+For example, when you purchase shares in the traditional sense, you would: